mporeilly/Automated_Ultrasonic_Device/README.md

 # Capstone
-The files within this repository hold the software used to control an automated UT device that is designed to complete API 563 tank inspections.
-The controller will be a Rasberry Pi
+The files within this repository contain software used to control an automated UT device that is designed to complete API 563 tank inspections.
+The software was designed around a Raspberry Pi and UT scopes capable of outputting scan data as analog voltage signals between 0 - 1 volt.
+Please refer to the wiring diagram for setup of the wiring harness.

   INSTALL INSTRUCTIONS:
 1. $ Download the GitHub repo to the Raspberry PI